The History of the AIP Movement (2011 to Present)

 The first 100 AIP Certified Coaches graduated and became a part of the worldwide revolution to make an impact on chronic illness.
 This class included MDs, NDs, Pharmacists, DCs, RDs, PTs, RNs, PAs, fitness coaches, mental health professionals, NTP/Cs, CHCs, Herbalists, LaCs, and other types of practitioners.

 The AIP community showed their collective creative and fundraising capacity through a successful launch of The Complete AIP Resource Library in August and November of 2017.
 Over 40 recipe authors and contributors collaborated to bring a high-value, low-cost resource to the community.
 Together, we were able to raise over $30,000 for charities that support the autoimmune community in research, advocacy, education, and real-food access.

 We got more research funded and executed!
 We partnered with Dr. Rob Abbott to collaborate on a medical study focusing on the impact of AIP on Hashimoto’s thyroiditis.
 As a community, we raised over $12,000 and connected with Genova Diagnostics to make the study happen.
 The study participants enrolled in July and began in August.
-It is too early for results, but we are greatly looking forward to seeing the published studies next year!
-(And yes, we are pestering Dr. Abbott to hurry!)

 We addressed affordability and accessibility concerns through the third season of The Autoimmune Wellness Podcast!
 We decided to create a whole podcast series, Real Food on a Budget to take a hard look at this issue and give you as many solutions as possible.